danielsuh05/cf-bet/README.md

 See `usage.md` for details on how to register for cf-bet.

+## Limitations
+1. The Monte-Carlo simulation does not reflect a real-life competition.
+The chances that tourist (currently number 1 on Codeforces) places first is higher than it should be.
+This is inflation [(See here)](https://codeforces.com/blog/entry/20762).
+2. Users may be unable to bet on a certain competitor if they do a last-minute registration and betting closes.
+There is no way to circumvent this, users are only allowed to bet on registered competitors for the contest.
+3. Unlike sports betting, users are unable to bet after the contest has started.

 ## License

 cf-bet is under the MIT License.
 See [LICENSE](./LICENSE) for more details.